mengnanxuds/dataAnalysisAutomation/README.md

 ### 3. Explore the Projects
 The projects folder contains multiple stages of data analysis:

-1_intro_data_loading/: Learn how to load and import datasets.
+-1_intro_data_loading: Learn how to load and import datasets.
-2_data_wrangling/: Practice cleaning and transforming data.
+-2_data_wrangling: Practice cleaning and transforming data.
-3_exploratory_analysis/: Perform EDA to uncover insights.
+-3_exploratory_analysis: Perform EDA to uncover insights.
-4_model_development/: Build and train machine learning models.
+-4_model_development: Build and train machine learning models.
-5_model_evaluation/: Evaluate and refine models for accuracy.
+-5_model_evaluation: Evaluate and refine models for accuracy.
-6_final_projects/: Capstone projects combining all steps.
+-6_final_projects: Capstone projects combining all steps.
 ### 📊 Data Description
 The data folder includes:

-raw/: Original datasets (auto.csv, module_5_auto.csv, usedcars.csv).
+**raw/:** Original datasets (auto.csv, module_5_auto.csv, usedcars.csv).
-processed/: Cleaned and prepared datasets for analysis (clean_df.csv).
+**processed/:** Cleaned and prepared datasets for analysis (clean_df.csv).

 ### 💡 Key Highlights
-End-to-End Workflows: From importing data to building and evaluating models.
+**End-to-End Workflows:** From importing data to building and evaluating models.
-Hands-On Learning: Structured projects to practice key data analysis skills.
+**Hands-On Learning:** Structured projects to practice key data analysis skills.
-Reusability: Modular structure for applying techniques to your own datasets.
+**Reusability:** Modular structure for applying techniques to your own datasets.
 ### 🛠️ Tools & Technologies
-Programming Language: Python
+- Programming Language: Python
-Tools & Libraries:
-pandas, numpy – Data manipulation matplotlib, seaborn – Visualization sklearn – Machine Learning
+- Data Manipulation: pandas, numpy
+- Visualization: matplotlib, seaborn
+- Machine Learning: sklearn
-Jupyter Notebook
+- Development Environment: Jupyter Notebook

 ### 🧩 How to Contribute
 Fork the repository.
 Create a new branch for your feature/bug fix.
 Commit and push your changes.
 Submit a pull request.
-📄 License
+### 📄 License
 This project is licensed under the MIT License.

-📞 Support
+### 📞 Support
 For questions, suggestions, or issues, feel free to reach out or create a GitHub issue.

-Happy analyzing! 📈✨
+**Happy analyzing! 📈✨**